-Currently just California and Illinois have specifically approved medical marijuana for the treatment of migraines.
+Currently just California, Illinois, and North Dakota have specifically approved medical marijuana for the treatment of migraines.
 Connecticut has approved medical marijuana for those diagnosed with intractable headache syndromes.

 However, other states allow medical marijuana to treat nausea or chronic pain.
 These states include: Alaska (nausea, chronic pain), Arizona (nausea, chronic pain), Arkansas (nausea, intractable pain) Colorado (nausea, chronic pain), Delaware (nausea, chronic pain), Hawaii (nausea, chronic pain), Maine (nausea, chronic pain), Maryland (nausea, chronic pain), Michigan (nausea, chronic pain), Minnesota (intractable pain), Montana (severe nausea, severe pain), Nevada (severe nausea, pain), New Hampshire (nausea, severe pain), New Mexico (chronic pain), North Dakota (nausea, severe pain), Ohio (chronic pain, severe pain, intractable pain), Oregon (nausea, chronic pain), Pennsylvania (chronic pain, intractable pain), Rhode Island (nausea, chronic pain), Vermont (severe pain, severe nausea), Washington (nausea, intractable pain), and West Virginia (chronic or intractable pain).